xiahaa/dtu-course/README.md

 ## lessons learned
 1. free code doesn't mean free lunch!!!!
 Use you own judgement.
 2. KD tree offered by VLFeat even slower than vectorized bruth-force search in MatLab, which seems to be strange......
 I intended to use KD tree for nn search.
-However, after benchmark test, I found vectorized brute-force was even faster....So I
+However, after benchmark test, I found vectorized brute-force was even faster....So I abandoned to use KD tree..